Zhecheng-Wang/fp-dataset-artifacts/README.md

 To train/evaluate a question answering model on SQuAD instead, change `--task nli` and `--dataset snli` to `--task qa` and `--dataset squad`.

+## New: To Evaluate a Pretrained Model for Contrast Sets
+Simply run `python3 evaluate_contrast_sets.py` to evaluate a model on ALL contrast sets after training.

 **Descriptions of other important arguments are available in the comments in `run.py`.**

 Data and models will be automatically downloaded and cached in `~/.cache/huggingface/`.